nuffin/tmux-menus/Styling.md

 ## Per menu overrides

 All these items support overrides on a per-menu level, for those who want full control over dynamic menus.
 If an override is defined in a menu, it will take precedence over the config variables.

+This can also be used for dynamic themees, pull the current value into an override!

 override variable | tmux conf variable
 ------------------|-------------------